bloxstreet/support/guides/training-guide.md

 **Trainer:** *Is everyone here ready to begin the test?
 A response from every LR is mandatory.*

-**_THE REGISTERS IN THE TRAINING CENTER WORK!_**
-{: .text-red-100 }
-If they say yes, begin.
+If all LRs say yes, begin.
 If they say no, answer any questions until they are ready.
 Note that trainers have a right to proceed if the questions are slowing the group down.

 **Note: This part is the in-test script.**